rttnbrgr/turbo-ds/README.md

 ### 5. **Merge the PR**

-Once approved and all checks have passed, use "Squash and Merge" to combine your commits into one.
+Once approved and all checks have passed, use "Merge Pull Request", all commits will be added to the base branch via a merge commit.
-_TODO: Confirm if this can be the default._

 ### 6. **Delete the Branch**

-Optionally delete the branch post-merge to keep the repository clean.
+Delete the branch post-merge to keep the repository clean.
-_TODO: Confirm the branch deletion policy with the team._

 ## Data Loading